Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under the Rashomon Effect: Detailed Setups and Results of Synthetic Dataset Experiments

-\paragraph{Data size 100} Although generally PVF still outperforms the traditional method for most metrics when data size is 100, a small number of cases emerge where the traditional method becomes preferable.
-Specifically, with moderate separability and $\gamma = 0.7$ or $0.9$, the traditional method selects the true feature pair a small number of times ($<$20) more than PVF (\Cref{fig:best-100-2}).
 Nevertheless, in all other cases, PVF consistently outperforms the traditional method (\Cref{fig:best-100-1,fig:best-100-3}).
 Besides the general trend that the positive edge is larger at smaller $\gamma$'s as in data size 50, the strongest comparison occurs when the separability is high and the metrics of interest are IE with $\gamma$ (0.1, 0.3 and 0.5) or F1 Score/accuracy (\Cref{fig:best-100-3}).
 Overall, despite a small number of slightly underperforming cases, PVF under most metrics enjoys a large edge over the traditional method with data size 100.